tildedave/tildedave.com/_posts/2011-08-22-greenbar-browser-based-tdd-for-python.md

 ---

 I am not a fan of dynamic languages.
 Ultimately I believe they solve the wrong problems: static languages prevent a lot of boneheaded mistakes by allowing you to give guarantees to your code before it is even executed.
-I've [written before FIXME](http://www.davehking.com/wordpress/?p=59) about how one of Java's backdoor features is that jamming operations together becomes a mess.
+I've written before about how one of Java's backdoor features is that jamming operations together becomes a mess.

 When developing in dynamic languages like Python and Ruby, it is even more important to provide a comprehensive unit test suite describing the low-level contract of the system than usual.
 You have no compiler step to save you from yourself -- the interpreter assumes that you know what you're doing, leading you to rely on tests more than ever.